freemakers/usable-shapeoko/index.md

 permalink: '/index.html'
 ---

+### Overview

+It seems a little crazy that after spending over $700 on the Shapeoko 2 CNC mill, you still have a lot of simple yet nagging problems to work through before you have a system that is reasonably easy to work with.
+Things like rocker switches, pin switches, and the associated brackets are dirt cheap, and could be provided as part of the Shapeoko 2 kit.
+If you opted to upgrade them, then of course you have that option, but at least this would give you some basic homing and protection options.

 ### The Problems

 The Shapeoko 2 kit is fairly easy to assemble, and once you get it put together it's not too hard to print out the little "Shapeoko 2" logo using a Sharpie.
 But going much beyond that, you can quickly find that what you really need now is $300 or so worth of software.
 Trying to use an open-source toolchain is a long and bumpy road, and full of a lot of hard lessons.